fnoracr/helios-distributed-ai/readme.md

 Linux: Download the latest helios-ai-worker-linux-vX.X.tar.gz from the Releases page.
 Extract it and run sudo bash install.sh.
 An application launcher will be added to your desktop environment.

 After installation, click the "Helios AI Chat" shortcut to open your personal, authenticated chat session in your web browser.
+Uninstall Instructions
+To completely remove the Helios AI Worker from your system, navigate to the extracted folder and run the uninstall script with sudo:

+Bash

+sudo ./uninstall.sh
 License \& Commercial Use
 This project is open-source and free for personal, non-commercial use only.
 All users are free to view, modify, and extend the source code for personal purposes.